GoldenPeaks-Capital/.github/profile/README.md

 - **Visit our website**: [https://goldenpeakscapital.com](https://goldenpeakscapital.com)
 - **Contact us** for business inquiries and partnership opportunities
-- **Follow our repositories** for updates on our latest developments
+- **Follow our public repositories** for updates on our latest developments

 ---